2016–17 Yeovil Town F.C. season: January

 After the failed transfer of Wright, Yeovil moved to sign young Tottenham Hotspur striker Shayon Harrison on loan until the end of the season.
 On 21 January, Yeovil traveled to Blackpool.
 The Glovers took the lead twice through François Zoko and Darren Ward but they conceded a 95th-minute equaliser through Nathan Delfouneso as Yeovil were held to a 2–2 draw.
 The following day, young midfielder Joe Lea was sent out on loan to National League South side Gosport Borough until the end of the season.
-On 24 January, Yeovil's EFL Trophy quarter-final against Luton Town was postponed due to a frozen pitch, while Jack Storer's loan from Birmingham was terminated due to personal reasons after having only made one appearance for Yeovil.
+On 24 January, Yeovil's EFL Trophy quarter-final against Luton Town was postponed due to a frozen pitch, while Jack Storer's loan from Birmingham was terminated for personal reasons after having only made one appearance for Yeovil.
 On 28 January, Yeovil faced league leaders Doncaster Rovers and lost 3–0.
 Transfer deadline day saw Yeovil lose Swansea City loanee Ryan Hedges to Barnsley, but the completed three loan signings Owain Jones from Swansea City, French forward Jean-Louis Akpa Akpro from Barnet, and young striker Kabongo Tshimanga from Milton Keynes Dons until the end of the season.

 Deadline day also saw Yeovil face promotion chasing Plymouth Argyle, two goals from centre-backs Nathan Smith and Alex Lacey were enough to earn the Glovers a 2–1 victory.
 After the Plymouth Argyle match, the club announced that former first team manager Steve Rutter had rejoined the club as head of coaching in the Glovers' academy.